 Breeds and breeder societies

 A Breeders’ Society may be formed if members of a particular breed wish to form such a society.
-The application forms can be obtained from the registrar at the Department of Agriculture, Forestry & Fisheries (DAFF).
+The application forms can be obtained from the registrar at the Department of Agriculture, Land Reform and Rural Development (DALRRD).
 Breeders’ Societies exist for most breeds of animals.
 The objectives of most societies are to:

 - promote and develop their breed;